soyoahn/soyoahn.github.io/_posts/2025-07-05-what-i-did-during-mid-year-break.md

 tags: personal
 ---

-# What I did during my company's mid-year break
+# What I did during the company Mid-Year Break

 Every year, the company I work for takes off the entire week that July 4th is observed.